UIngarsoe/-SSISM_DISSEMINATION_ENGINE_V1/Metta_Mythos_2025-12-08.md

 ---

 Abstract
 In the annals of authoritarian legerdemain, few spectacles rival that of a general cloaking his iron fist in the silken glove of Buddhist compassion.
-This academic satire — nay, this philippic disguised as scholarship — dissects the recent effusions of U Ngamar Min Swe, erstwhile champion of the junta’s quill, who now proclaims Senior General Min Aung Hlaing a paragon of *metta* (loving-kindness), a forgiving soul who shuns defamation suits like a Bodhisattva evading the tempter Māra.
+This academic satire — nay, this philippic disguised as scholarship — dissects the recent effusions of U Ngar Min Swe, erstwhile champion of the junta’s quill, who now proclaims Senior General Min Aung Hlaing a paragon of *metta* (loving-kindness), a forgiving soul who shuns defamation suits like a Bodhisattva evading the tempter Māra.

 Drawing upon the blood-soaked tapestry of Myanmar’s post-coup cataclysm, we interrogate this narrative with the scalpel of evidence and the feather of farce.
 Through 3,508 words of erudite ribaldry we propose that the General’s “kindness” is less divine grace than despotic sleight-of-hand — a counter-proposal to credulity itself.
 Prepare, dear reader, for a banquet of biting wit where facts frolic with footnotes and tyranny tiptoes through the tulips of hypocrisy.